How Much Do Crutches Cost?

 - Consider reputable secondhand crutch sources like medical equipment thrift stores and recycling organizations if budget is highly constrained.

-- Join crutch exchange and support groups to uncover bargain opportunities under $50.
+- Join crutch exchange and support groups to uncover bargain opportunities under $50 (≈3.3 hours of labor required at $15/hour).

 - Carefully inspect used crutches for structural defects before purchasing.
 Seek reputable suppliers of refurbished medical equipment who stand behind products.